nicolevenus/nicolevenus.github.io/index.md

 __I am on the academic job market 2024/25.__

-<sub>My research focuses broadly on gender equality in two domains: among scholars in the field of Economics, and on the labour market.
-As an applied economist, I combine elements from the standard economists' toolkit such as econometric methods and quantitative modelling with less conventional tools like web-scraping for data collection or basic machine learning methods for text analysis.<sub>
+My research focuses broadly on gender equality in two domains: among scholars in the field of Economics, and on the labour market.
+As an applied economist, I combine elements from the standard economists' toolkit such as econometric methods and quantitative modelling with less conventional tools like web-scraping for data collection or basic machine learning methods for text analysis.

-<sub>My research interests include __Labour__, __Gender__ and __Household Economics__ and __Economics of Science__.<sub>
+My research interests include __Labour__, __Gender__ and __Household Economics__ and __Economics of Science__.